jvardilos/ccb-data-cleaners/README.md

 3. Put the date range you want in `config.py` to split pledgers on this campaign, delete this function if you do not need this in `filters`.

+4. From the "Pledge and Giving Summary" the "Unpledged Given (all-time)" and "Pledged Given(all-time)" can be filled into `config.py` for some data validation in `pledged` & `given`

 ## Run Formatter

 ```bash